Programme/Approved Electives for 2023/24

 Available as a Free Standing Elective

 This module introduces students to the main principles of Microeconomics.
 More specifically, its purpose is to introduce students to the economic analysis of decision-making of both households and firms and of how markets work.
 Furthermore, the module analyses and evaluates the rationales for government intervention in markets.
+It introduces the discussion about the effects of decision-making by all economic actors in the achievement of more or less sustainable outcomes.
 By introducing students to the method, content and scope of microeconomic analysis, the module outlines basic concepts necessary for further study in all areas of Economics and is useful in all related disciplines including Business Studies, Management and Marketing.
 The module assumes no previous knowledge of economics.

 Intended Learning Outcomes